ECON9200 – Advanced Microeconomics

 Schedule, syllabus and examination date

-This course is equivalent with ECON5200 – Advanced Microeconomics
+This course has joint teaching with ECON5200 – Advanced Microeconomics

 This is an advanced course in microeconomic theory.
 The course covers the main topics of microeconomics from consumer and producer behavior, partial and general equilibrium, behavior under uncertainty, game theory and asymmetric information.

 - Partial equilibrium.

 - General equilibrium and welfare.

 You will learn the fundamental methods and theories of microeconomics, and be provided with the basic tools and concepts required to understand scientific papers at the research frontier of microeconomic theory.
 The course cannot bring you to the frontier of all topics within microeconomic theory, but will give you sufficient knowledge to read papers on the frontier and thus be able to acquire knowledge of the frontier of most areas in microeconomics.